foxdonut/meiosis/tutorial/lessons/03-streams.md

 number to the state value.
 In the upcoming sections, we will look at more general-purpose patches and accumulator functions, fully implementing the Meiosis pattern in the process.

-> **A Note about Using Mithril Streams**.
-If you're using Mithril as a view library, you can use [Mithril Stream](https://mithril.js.org/stream.html) as a stream library.
+> **A Note about Using Mithril Streams**: if you're using Mithril as a view library, you can use [Mithril Stream](https://mithril.js.org/stream.html) as a stream library.
 For our purposes, it works just like `flyd`.
 The only difference is that you call `m.stream()` instead of `flyd.stream()`, and `m.stream.scan` instead of `flyd.scan`.